 At night, it is much faster to reach the city center, which may take 30 minutes.
 The airport is also easy and convenient to reach with several public transportation options.
 You can get there from 45 minutes to over an hour on normal traffic conditions.

 However, if you plan to stay here, several budget-friendly hotels are in this neighborhood.
 Most of them are situated near Fatahillah Museum and other hotspots.
-Hostels, including the Wonderloft Hostel, are a favorite of those who travel alone as well as people looking for a space for socializing.
+Hostels are a favorite of those who travel alone as well as people looking for a space for socializing.

 Mega Kunigan: This area is where you can find numerous high-rise buildings, which are popular in the Golden Triangle of Jakarta.
 It is the same site where bombings of the JW Marriott hotel in 2003, the Australian embassy in 2004, and the JW Marriott Ritz-Carlton bombing in 2009 took place.